Choosing the Best Font for Email Marketing Campaigns

 Trajan

-Trajan is not a good choice for business communications.
+Trajan is not a good choice for business communications or in marketing campaigns that aim to stand out.
 It may be okay to use on limited occasions in the entertainment industry, but it is not suitable for email marketing campaigns.
 The font is too dramatic and is better suited for movie posters than emails.

 Source: BoredPanda